 The Company's technology and product development are focused on four major aspects.
 First of all, the progress of the intelligent functions of the robot itself, including programming parameterization to enhance application flexibility, development of TM 3D Vision for random pick and place, integration of six-axis Force/Torque Sensor to achieve power control assembly, curve polishing and deburring applications, completion of developing TM software editor to integrate with the TM Plug&Play software and hardware kits developed by peripheral equipment manufacturers, to expand the TM Robot application ecosystem, and update product hardware to increase the input and output connection of safety components for mechanical safety, to facilitate market applications.
 The second aspect is to engage in the development of visual AI and data deep learning, to grasp the technology of deep learning in industrial applications, and carry out the development of robot AI.
 Through the Techman Robot AI vision solution, the end users may simply apply the Techman AI solutions for image identification, from image collection, image sample marking, through the AI learning, to the actual application of learnt AI models.
-On the other hand, in terms of data deep learning, along with the development of TMmanager, it provides solutions for industry 4.0 data analysis and preventive maintenance solutions.
-The third aspect is the development of the industry 4.0 trend.
-The TMmanager intelligent management system is developed to easily manage a large number of TM Robots, edit various man-machine interfaces and billboard systems in a simple manner, and manage and display the utilization, health, and production status of each machine in real time.
-The entrance barrier of Industry 4.0 is thus greatly lowered for TM Robot users.
-TMmanager also integrates the Shop Floor Control module; its flexible planning and graphic simple configurations allow factory personnel to set work orders, processes, stations, routing rules, and reminder settings, to easily wire up and change wires under the simplified IT resources, while providing real-time status modules for work orders and stations, and visualize data to make real-time on-site decisions for achieving the purpose of manufacturing site management.
+The third aspect is the development of the industry 4.0 trend, TM image management system is developed to manage AOI inspection images, and uniform backup and management allow the TM AI Cobot to photograph the inspection photos, and users are able to use browser program interface to perform search, determination and output operations on the images, thereby effectively assisting customers to establish digital product resume.
 The fourth aspect is for the development of ready-to-use TM operators. we will launch a Techman arm automation solution with unique technology as per each application field, develop it into standardized equipment depending on each application, and customize software and hardware platform based on the needs in different regions.
 The applicable fields include standardized palletizing equipment, standardized testing equipment, standardized loading and unloading equipment, and standardized welding equipment.
-Such standardized equipment can standardize the tedious operating procedures and make it easier for end users to operate, while making it easier for Techman's partners to copy and launch to the market.
+Such standardized equipment can standardize the tedious operating procedures and make it easier for end users to operate, while making it easier for partners to copy and launch to the market.

-Looking ahead to 2022, TM will continue to develop the 2021 TM AI+ highly integrated artificial intelligence and automatic identification technology and TM Operator Platform to create more flexible system application integration software, as well TMmanager's highly flexible, graphical and intelligent factory automation management software.
-TM also expects to launch the next-generation robotic arm that complies with TUV safety certification in the first half of the year.
+Looking ahead to 2023, will continue to develop the 2022 TM AI+ highly integrated artificial intelligence and automatic identification technology and TM Operator Platform to create more flexible system application integration software. also expects to launch the next-generation robotic arm that complies with TUV safety certification in the first half of the year.
 In addition to supporting more easy-to-use safety functions, it will integrates the simulation software TMstudio Pro.
 Users will be able to perform offline editing and simulation of application scenarios on the arm or on their own computer.
-Besides, an API is provided for customers to integrate the original upper-level software and TM arm to achieve more complete production automation requirements.
+Besides, an API is provided for customers to integrate the original upper-level software and Robot arm to achieve more complete production automation requirements.

-Techman Robot will continue to invest more resources and efforts to continue product and business development.
+The Company's will continue to invest more resources and efforts to continue product and business development.
 This is not just an update of the hardware platform architecture.
 The focus is on software development and innovation.
 Based on the advantage of world's only platform equipped with collaborative robot with vision system, and through continuous software innovation, the goal of simple operation, being smart and safety will be truly achieved.